simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 Linux is an open-source operating system that was first developed in 1991 by Linus Torvalds.
 It is based on the Unix operating system and has gained popularity due to its stability, security, and flexibility.

-Linux offers a wide range of advantages over other operating systems:
+Linux offers many advantages over other operating systems:

 * **Customizability**: Linux allows users to customize their operating system according to their specific needs and preferences.
-* **Compatibility**: Linux supports a wide range of hardware and software, making it compatible with various devices and applications.
+* **Compatibility**: Linux supports many hardware and software, making it compatible with various devices and applications.
 * **Security**: Linux is known for its strong security features, including built-in firewalls and robust user permissions.
 * **Stability**: Linux is known for its stability and reliability, with many servers and supercomputers running on Linux.